-Are you interested in working at the forefront of the newest science and the criminal justice system?
+Are you interested in working at the forefront of crime science investigation and as important part of the criminal justice system?
 Are you excited by the idea of investigating crime scenes using the latest technology and techniques?
-Want to play a crucial role in helping law courts reach their verdict?
+Do you want to play a crucial role in helping the criminal courts reach their verdict on the guilt of a defendant?
 Our Forensic Science degree provides you with the theory and practical experience you need to succeed.

-Learn how to correctly analyse a crime scene and interpret the evidence in dedicated labs using specialist equipment, taught by academics experts from a wide range of forensic science disciplines.
-You’ll also have the opportunity to see how these are applied in the real world with a number of enrichment activities and trips focusing on forensic entomology, bone analysis, how fire behaves, and more.
-Plus, you’ll be able to flex the skills you’ve developed at our crime scene flat, where you’ll gather evidence across crime scenes in a realistic environment.
+Learn how to correctly analyse a crime scene and interpret the evidence in dedicated labs using specialist equipment, taught by academic experts from a wide range of forensic science disciplines.
+You’ll have the opportunity to see how these are applied in the real world with enrichment activities and trips focusing on forensic entomology, bone analysis, how fire behaves, and more.
+Plus, you’ll be able to flex the skills you’ve developed at our crime scene flat, where you’ll gather evidence across a variety of crime scenes in a realistic environment.

-Watch the video below to see Forensic Science students witnessing a flashover, caused by mixing hot fat with water, on a visit to a fire ground organised by Fire Consultant Prometheus.
+Watch the video below to see Forensic Science students witnessing a flashover, caused by mixing hot fat with water, on a visit to a fire ground organised by Fire Investigation Consultants Prometheus.